 I used a Sizzix® star die for my stars.
 I also used two sizes of hole punches – as one set of the heavy duty plastic straws was smaller than the other and I didn’t want my stars to slip down into the beverages – you want them snug enough to stay put on the top section of the straws.

 Kids love straw toppers (the truth is, even some “big kids”, ahem… think they are fun!).
-These super easy star toppers are a simple craft to let the kids create when they arrive at your 4th of July barbeque.
-All you need are cardstock or heavy decorative papers in a variety of patriotic patterns & colors, a medium sized star craft punch or die cutting machine and star die (or even star cookie cutters to be traced) and a small hole punches.
+These super easy star straws are a simple craft to let the kids create when they arrive at your 4th of July barbeque.
+All you need are cardstock or heavy decorative papers in a variety of patriotic patterns & colors, a medium-sized star craft punch or die cutting machine and star die (or even star cookie cutters to be traced) and a small hole punch.

 These stars were given a bit more “patriotic sparkle” because I used a variety of shimmering red & blue Rowlux® Illusion Film, Graphix® sparkling plastic film, and self adhesive shining faux rhinestone sheets from The Buckle Boutique (the last two were mounted to cardstock star bases since they are self-adhesive).

 Designed by Cindi McGee – Behind These Eyes™